MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/wdatp-integration.md

 On its own, Cloud App Security collects logs from your endpoints using either [logs you upload](create-snapshot-cloud-discovery-reports.md) or by [configuring automatic log upload](discovery-docker.md).
 This native integration enables you to take advantage of the logs Windows Defender ATP's agent creates when it runs on Windows and monitors network transactions and utilize them for Shadow IT discovery across the Windows machines on your network.

-To achieve the most comprehensive coverage and discover what's going on in your network, it's best to use both the Cloud App Security [log collector](discovery-docker.md)  to monitor all traffic on your endpoints, as well as the integration with Windows Defender ATP to monitor your Windows 10 machines.
-Because the Windows Defender ATP agent is installed directly on machines, it monitors traffic regardless of your user's location and whether or not they are connected via a VPN.
+To enable you to perform Cloud Discovery across other platforms, it's best to use both the Cloud App Security [log collector](discovery-docker.md), as well as the integration with Windows Defender ATP to monitor your Windows 10 machines.

 ## How to integrate Windows Defender ATP with Cloud App Security